sasfog/Open-PupilEXT/README.md

 https://github.com/openPupil/Open-PupilEXT/discussions

 ## 2. Getting started: The easy way
 ### 2.1.
-Installation on MacOS (macOS 10.15 or later)
+Installation on MacOS (MacOS 12.6.7 or later)
-The direct installation requires that you have macOS 10.15 or later installed on your machine.
-If this is not the case, you need to build PupilEXT from source, as the provided pre-build binaries in this section will only work on macOS 10.15 or later.
+The direct installation requires that you have MacOS 12.6.7 or later installed on your machine.
+If this is not the case, you likely need to build PupilEXT from source, as the provided pre-build binaries in this section will only work on MacOS 12.6.7 or later.
+You can try on an earlier version of MacOS, but you are not quaranteed to succeed.

 **Step 1: Download and install the Pylon Camera Softwware**